-4 Saatchi Art Artists Inspired by Edward Hopper
+4 Saatchi Art Artists Who Echo Edward Hopper

 Edward Hopper, one of the preeminent realist painters of twentieth century America, was born July 22nd, 1882 in Upper Nyack, NY.
 Raised in a middle class family where his artistic talents were encouraged, Hopper studied at the New York School of Art at the turn of the century.